morgwai/servlet-scopes/connection-proxy-tyrus/README.md

 ## USAGE

-Simply add [servlet-scopes-connection-proxy-tyrus.jar](https://search.maven.org/artifact/pl.morgwai.base/servlet-scopes-connection-proxy-tyrus/) to your runtime classpath and everything will happen automagically thanks to the SPI mechanism.
-Note: the version of the jar should match the one of [servlet-scopes](..).
+Simply add [servlet-scopes-connection-proxy-tyrus.jar](https://search.maven.org/artifact/pl.morgwai.base/servlet-scopes-connection-proxy-tyrus/) to your runtime classpath and everything will happen automagically thanks to the SPI mechanism.<br>
+Note: the **major** version of the jar should match the one of [servlet-scopes](..).